ozkarlav/Frontend-Nanodegree-Neighborhood-Map/readme.md

 * You will need to install the following Grunt plug-ins to build the project:

  1. grunt-contrib-cssmin
  2. grunt-contrib-uglify
  3. grunt-contrib-htmlmin
  4. grunt-contrib-copy

 * If you are only interested in generating the production code, simply run the command 'grunt' to run all optimizations in the Gruntfile.
 Production code will be saved in the dist/ directory.

-* To view the pages from the production code, navigate to the dist directory and open index.html in your browser.
+* To view the pages from the production code, navigate to the dist/ directory and open index.html in your browser.